ember-learn/guides-source/guides/v3.3.0/object-model/computed-properties.md

 …
 ```

-Using the new property, it will only log after a `get`, and then only if either the `firstName` or `lastName` has been previously changed:
+Using the new property, it will only log after a `fullName` is accessed, and then only if either the `firstName` or `lastName` has been previously changed:

 ```javascript